proxytranslation/user-docs/dashboard/menu/dashboard/translationmemory.md

 The TMs you manage on this screen and the Workbench are different from the Translation Memory that is billed: they are used for concordance lookups and automatic translation, and they are completely free to create and use.

 On the other hand, the proxy TM associated with a project is a database in the cloud that holds translations of segments.
-When you reimport your XLIFF files or run auto-pretranslate, you are writing to this project TM, which is billed the first time around..
+When you reimport your XLIFF files or run auto-pretranslate, you are writing to this project TM, which is billed the first time around.